juls-ian/the-searcher-api/doc/workflow.md

    - factory
    - observer
 2. declare the api route
-3. handle the relations to Segments Poll/Article
+3. handle the relations to Segments Poll/Article and User
 4. handle slug generation in the observer
 5. register observer in app/Providers/AppServiceProvider.php in the boot method
 6. implement crud